Academany/fabzero/w1/commandline.md

 `mkdir` is used to create a directory

 > Exercise: Create a personal folder using this scheme `surname.name` in your `~/Documents` folder.

+If you need to create a folder structure you can use the option `-p` which will create all the required parent folders.

+> Create `~/Documents/surname.name/week1/img`

 `touch` command is used to create an empty file.